 We also tested a “weighted” ID, derived to ascribe more weight or influence over the final index value to the disparities experienced by the more populous groups.
 While this made intuitive sense—that is, if two regions have similarly sized gaps, but one has larger populations experiencing those gaps, then it should get a higher ID (or lower “score” on equity)—in practice we found that it resulted in a systematic bias such that regions with larger White populations tended to have lower ID values.
 The reason for this, we think, is because the White population tends to be the most advantaged group for each indicator, and the larger their share of the population, the closer they are likely to be to the overall average (since they drive the average up toward their indicator value).
 This in turn leads to a smaller "gap" between their value and the overall average value, and that gap also gets a lot of weight in deriving the weighted ID.
 The result is a systematic downward bias on the weighted ID for regions with larger White population shares.

-With overall population values to capture “prosperity” and ID values to capture “inclusion” for each indicator in place, we normalize the values by converting them into z-scores, which we compute relative to all other geographies of the same type (i.e., the largest 100 cities, the largest 150 metro areas, and all 50 states).
+With overall population values to capture “prosperity” and ID values to capture “inclusion” for each indicator in place, we normalize the values by converting them into z-scores, which we compute relative to all other geographies of the same type (i.e., the largest 100 cities, 430 large counties, the largest 150 metro areas, and all 50 states).
 We then reverse the sign of the z-scores for prosperity indicators for which higher values are the opposite of prosperous (such as unemployment), and also reverse the signs of all z-scores for the ID values (so that higher values are indicative of equity rather that disparity).
 Next, we again normalize the resulting z-scores using min-max scaling, which expresses each z-score as a percentage of the range between the minimum and maximum score.
 The result is a prosperity score and an inclusion score that each range between zero and 100, but we reset scores below one (generally, the regions with the minimum value for each indicator) to one so that the final scores range from one to 100.
 We then take the geometric mean of the resulting scores across the indicators in each category (Economic Vitality, Readiness, and Connectedness) to get final inclusion and prosperity scores for each category, and take the geometric mean of the category scores to get overall inclusion and prosperity scores for each region.
 The last step is to take the geometric mean of the two regional scores to get a single score that characterizes the level of inclusion and prosperity combined (the Racial Equity Index).

 To measure change over time in inclusion and prosperity, we simply derive separate scores for different years and examine them over time.
 This means that we only include indicators for which we have multiple data points over time.